deverl-ide/deverl/README.md

 ### Folders

-	/doc   - Project documentation.
+	/deverl   - The main project directory for source code and distribution.
-	/ide   - The main project directory for source code and distribution.
+	/misc     - Other files not related to the distribution.

 ### Bug/Issues